paulhuggett/digraph-hash/README.md

     num-visited ← size of associative array "visited" if v in table then
         return (num-visited, table[v])
-    h ← new cryptograph hash
+    h ← new cryptographic hash
     if v in visited then
         h ⨁ back_reference(num-visited - visited[v] - 1)
         return (visited[v], hash-finalize(h))